stackbit-projects/chiro-3f8db/content/pages/index.md

         image_alt: Feature 2 illustration
         media_position: right
         media_width: sixty
-      - title: Chiropractic Treatment and Office Jobs
+      - title: "Can Chiropractic Care help with the postural\_ pain I experience at my office job?"
         subtitle: >-
           Factors such as poor posture and sitting for too long are two of the leading causes of chiropractors seeing an increase in patients who are